Body Art - Tattooing and Body Piercing

 • Uses single-use sterile needles and tubes and single-use inks

-• Covers the tattooed skin with a bandage and provides aftercare instructions
+• Covers the tattooed skin with a bandage and provides aftercare information

 If you get a body piercing, make sure that the piercer

-• Washes their hands before piercing and uses clean gloves
+• Washes their hands before piercing and uses single-use gloves

 • Cleans the area to be pierced